tisland1031/School_District_Analysis/README.md

 ### Replacing the ninth grade scores affect the following:
  - Math and reading scores by grade level
-   - Both scores were set to NaN for all nineth graders for Thomas High School, they all failed.
+   - Both scores were set to NaN for all ninth graders for Thomas High School, scores were replaced with zeros.
+Example below of removing scores for math and the output is NaN:

    - Student count before NaN:1635

   - Student count with NaN: 1174